wimglenn/djangorestframework-queryfields/README.rst

         delimiter = '|'

-Now a request would look like ``GET /things/?exclude=key2|key3`` instead of the default ``GET /things/?fields!=key2,key3``.
+Now request like ``GET /things/?exclude=key2|key3`` instead of the default ``GET /things/?fields!=key2,key3``.

+Q:
-Q: Hey this thing broke, you suck... / Hey, wouldn't it be cool if...
+  This thing broke, you suck... / Hey, wouldn't it be cool if...
+A:
-A: Well, that's not really a question buddy.
+  Well, that's not really a question, pal.
 For feature requests or bug reports, please `create an issue here <https://github.com/wimglenn/djangorestframework-queryfields/issues>`_.